Khalil al-Wazir: Personal life

 Al-Wazir married his cousin Intissar al-Wazir in 1962 and had five children with her.
 They had three sons, named Jihad, Bassem and Nidal, and two daughters, named Iman and Hanan al-Wazir.
 Intissar and her children returned to Gaza following the Oslo Accords between Israel and the PLO and in 1996 she became the first female minister in the Palestinian National Authority.
 Intissar later became head of the Palestinian Authority Martyrs Fund, the organization that provides stipends to the families of Palestinians killed or wounded during confrontations with Israeli authorities.
-His son Jihad al-Wazir is formerly the governor of the Palestinian Monetary Authority and currently works for the International Monetary Fund.
+His son Jihad is a former governor of the Palestinian Monetary Authority and currently works for the International Monetary Fund.

 After Hamas' takeover of the Gaza Strip in 2007, looters raided al-Wazir's home, reportedly stealing his personal belongings.
 Intissar al-Wazir said that the looting "occurred in broad daylight and under the watchful eye of Hamas militiamen."

 In 2014, the Palestinian Authority named a forest in the West Bank as the Martyr Khalil Al-Wazir Forest.